Undertaking and successfully completing this course will provide students with the following four units of competency:

 is or is likely to be a risk to health and safety from:

 Examples of confined spaces include (but are not limited to):

-OHSA will supply all equipment necessary for you to undertake training.
-We actively encourage students to bring along their own equipment where practicable.
+Students must attend in, or have with them, safety clothing including long sleeved shirt/trousers and enclosed footwear.
+As part of the course, OHSA will supply all equipment necessary for students to undertake training although we do actively encourage students to bring along their own equipment where practicable.

 8am - 4:30pm

 Sign up for a Corporate Account and receive great discounts and other benefits